 Herbert Armstrong is Confused by the Trinity (From: Herbert Armstrong: Mr. Confusion)

 2 For evidence that HWA plagiarized his teaching on the Holy Spirit from the Jehovah’s Witness, see chapter three, pt.
 2 and chapter six of “Mystery of the Ages (a critical review)” by Kelly Marshall (search for the word “Watchtower”).
-(This review is available as a PDF download.)
+(PDF.)